yeweidaniel/full-stack-challenge/README.md

 # Full Stack Developer Challenge

+## Steps to run
+Prerequisites: make sure Node.js is installed and nothing is running on port 8080 and 3000

 ###Start API Server
 1. Open new terminal, navigate to /apiServer folder
 2. Run 'npm install'